Skip to content

 Today, monitoring business practices in far-flung manufacturing locations, including performing special visits & on-site audits, is a fundamental aspect of any responsible business’s supplier appraisal processes.
 One thing is certain - ignorance was no defense in the 1990s, and it certainly isn’t today with the management and monitoring tools that are at our disposal.

-1995 - Apple Power Mac debacle
+1995 - Apple Power Mac Debacle

 In the mid-1990s, the world was on the cusp of a personal computing revolution.
 This was the year that Windows 95 and Java Script came out, it was the point in history when walled gardens like CompuServe gave way to the world wide web and it was a year in which global sales of PCs went up by 25 percent.